Agile self organisation for IT operating teams

 The IT department in the digital age is different: Between IT specialist and business-allrounder

-// Digitalisierung, IT Cost Reduction, IT Quality Improvement, IT-Prozesse &-Organisation, IT-Technologie Beratung
+// Digitization, IT Cost Reduction, IT Processes and Organisation, IT Quality Improvement, IT Technology Consulting

 IT teams are currently under pressure from two sides: the business demands new and complex solutions that drive the digital transformation process, while at the same time the existing infrastructure must be kept up-to-date and operated smoothly.
 The lack of IT specialists is blocking staff growth, and outsourcing alone is not always the way out.
 In addition, the pressure in IT departments is increasing and employees are as dissatisfied as the longer queues of customers at the door.
 The solution does not lie in "keep it up", the structure and work organization of IT departments will have to change.
 IT teams are called upon to work on concepts for an IT organization of the future themselves and to examine whether agile methods of self-organization can be the solution for a successful change.